- Admission Requirements

 For full admission consideration:

-An overall QPA for the baccalaureate degree of at least 3.0 on a 4.0 scale or a 2.75 to 2.99 overall QPA for the baccalaureate degree with a score of at least 1,000 on the GREs.
+An overall QPA for the baccalaureate degree of at least 3.0 on a 4.0 scale or a 2.75 to 2.99 overall QPA for the baccalaureate degree with a score of 150 for verbal reasoning, 141 for quantitative reasoning and 3.5 for analytical writing on the GRE.
 A full-admission status is required for graduate assistantship consideration.